 Other organic ways to fertilize and support your lawn’s health and microorganism is;

-You just simply allow grass clippings remain on your lawn and let it decompose, with time it return nutrients to soil.
-You might need mulching blade for your mower to cut grass clippings finer and so quicken decomposition.
-Grasscycling can reduce up 30% need of fertilizing.
+You just simply allow grass clippings to remain on your lawn and let it decompose, with time it return nutrients to the soil.
+You might need a mulching blade for your mower to cut grass clippings finer and so quicken decomposition.
+Grasscycling can reduce up 30% need for fertilizing.

-Early spring, before peak of growing season, apply a thin layer on top of the lawn so that part of grass blade are still visible.
+Early spring, before the peak of the growing season, apply a thin layer on top of the lawn so that part of the grass blade is still visible.

 Plant clover with your grass

 Clover brings Nitrogen to your soil and feeds grass.
-It can also tolerate better drought and reduces need of watering.
+It can also tolerate better drought and reduces the need for watering.
 It stays short naturally so it helps with mowing.
 Clover is evergreen even in colder regions and is more resistant against common diseases and pests, also lawn grubs included.

 How do I apply it from a bag?

-Depending on product you can apply fertilizer as liquid solution sprayed with your garden hose end sprayer, granulates with handheld spreader or pushing a spreader for bigger loads.
-Commercial brands usually have their own fertilizer spreaders where right dosage is already put-up.
-When you apply any other way, you can find right dosage only by testing.
-Start with half of amount what you calculated for the need for your lawn.
+Depending on the product you can apply fertilizer as liquid solution sprayed with your garden hose end sprayer, granulates with a handheld spreader or pushing a spreader for bigger loads.
+Commercial brands usually have their own fertilizer spreaders where the right dosage is already put-up.
+When you apply any other way, you can find the right dosage only by testing.
+Start with half of the amount what you calculated for the need for your lawn.

 Spread fertilizer with steady marching pace beginning around the edges and then inner part going back and forth with evenly order overlapping distribution pattern slightly with each pass.
-When you accidentally dump granulates to certain area, you need to spread those evenly with stiff broom or leaf blower.
+When you accidentally dump granulates to one spot, you need to spread those evenly with a stiff broom or leaf blower or the lawn will die from those areas because of too high dosage of fertilizer.
 Remove fertilizer from walkways and prevent it to be transmitted to storm drains or indoors under your shoes.

-Green, healthy turf is a joy to the eye
+Green, healthy turf is a joy for the eyes